thehighnibble/thehighnibble.github.io/docs/imsai8080/bom/README.md

 ::: warning Notes on the PCB

 - There is no resistor R15, it was removed from the design long ago and the resistors were never renumbered
-- There are 2 silk screen errors on the PCB (v3.4.1, fixed on v3.4.2):
+- There were 2 silk screen errors on the PCB (v3.4.1, fixed on v3.4.2 and later):
     1. the LED LA14 is incorrectly labeled as LS14
     2. the LED LD0 is labeled on the left of the LED and should be labeled above as per LD1-LD7
 - There is a 5x2 group of through-holes marked **Spare** that nothing gets soldered into